How Much to Charge for House Cleaning Services (Rates and Examples)

 Sure, use these averages as a guide to give you an idea of what’s acceptable in the market, but do not think this is what you should charge or that you’ll get business by simply undercutting your competition.

-Instead, price for profit by working out your overheads (this includes employee-related costs like workers compensation and social security) and knowing exactly what value your customers are paying for (remember they aren’t paying for your time, but for you to solve a specific problem).
+Instead, price for profit by working out your overheads (this includes employee-related costs like workers compensation insurance and social security) and knowing exactly what value your customers are paying for (remember they aren’t paying for your time, but for you to solve a specific problem).

 Here’s an example of how to calculate a profitable monthly house cleaning fee based on value: